Meepster99/Batch-Color/README.md

 # Batch-Color
 ## A batch program to color individual letters, using pure batch.

-What it does, and how it works:
+What it does, and how it works

-How to use.
+How to use
 call color.bat [hexidecimal color code] "Message" sample usage: call color.bat 0b "im feeling blue" && echo( color.bat 0b "im feeling blue" && echo(